NC Senate and House pass $1.1B COVID-19 relief package that includes 'Extra Credit Grant' for families

 RALEIGH, N.C.
-(WTVD) -- House Bill 1105, also known as Coronavirus Relief Act 3.0 is now headed to Governor Roy Cooper's desk after passing the North Carolina House and Senate.
+(WTVD) -- House Bill 1105, also known as Coronavirus Relief Act 3.0 is headed to Gov. Roy Cooper's desk after passing the North Carolina House and Senate.

 The $1.1 billion proposal seeks to spend more than $900 million in funding left over from the $4 billion sent by Congress as part of the CARES Act.